Agreements on research cooperation

 Good cooperation agreements based on deep knowledge of partner institutions and partner countries are a prerequisite for responsible international research cooperation.
 Institutional cooperation agreements should be aligned with the partners' long-term strategies.

-Recently edited : 30.
-October 2023What should you bear in mind when considering whether to enter into an agreement?
+Recently edited : 11.
+November 2024What should you bear in mind before negotiating a new agreement?

 - It is important to be aware of cultural and political differences.
 For each specific cooperation, consideration should be given to both fundamental national interests and academic values.